-- 3. During the project period, the students will write a project and hand it in using "Digigtal Eksamen" date TBA.
-The exam is initiated by the students giving a scientific presentation of their project, followed by questioning by the examiners. - 4.
-There is 45 min available in total for each student covering: student presentations, questioning by examiners and grading.
-As an example a group of 4 students will be examined for 4 x 45 min = 3 hours covering: student presentations, questioning by examiners, and grading. - 5.
-The project will be evaluated using the 7-point grading scale and the grade will be given individually and based on an overall assessment of: - a) The written project - b) The individual student presentation of the project - c) The individual performance of the students during the oral examination
+- 4. There are 45 min available in total for each student covering student presentations, questioning by examiners and grading.
+As an example, a group of 4 students will be examined for 4 x 45 min = 3 hours covering student presentations, questioning by examiners, and grading. - 5.
+The project will be evaluated using the 7-point grading scale, and the grade will be given individually and based on an overall assessment of: - a) The written project - b) The individual student presentation of the project - c) The individual performance of the students during the oral examination